Weather in Iceland in June: travel guide

 June marks the start of Iceland's high tourism season.

-The extended daylight hours, Midnight Sun phenomenon, and bounty of festivals attract a huge influx of tourists.
+The extended daylight hours, the Midnight Sun phenomenon, and the abundance of festivals attract a huge influx of tourists.

 Not sure about when to visit Iceland?
 Read our guide about the best time to visit Iceland.